Estimate Time5 min

 Are you prepared to pay now?

-When converting a traditional IRA with nondeductible assets to a Roth IRA, you will likely also have to convert a portion of your deductible balances as well, which means some taxes will be owed at the time of conversion.
-The rules that govern how much of the nondeductible contributions you can convert can be complex, especially if you have multiple IRAs.
+When converting originally nondeductible assets to a Roth, you may also have to convert a portion of your deductible balances as well, which means some taxes will be owed at the time of conversion.
+The conversions of IRA assets and the conversions of workplace plan assets.

 Any deductible assets included in a Roth conversion will be treated as income for the current tax year, increasing your adjusted gross income (AGI).
 While some investors may be able to offset this tax liability with charitable giving and tax-deductible losses, most will need to pay it with cash on hand.
 If you have to tap into the assets you are converting or sell other investments to cover the bill, it may not be worth the trouble.

-On the other hand, if you've experienced an unusual dip in income over the last year or have the ability to implement a strategy to reduce your taxable income such as donating complex assets or accelerating planned charitable donations into the current year, this may be a good opportunity to consider a Roth conversion, as the increase in AGI is less likely to push you into a higher tax bracket.
+On the other hand, even if you don’t have cash available, if you've experienced an unusual dip in income over the last year, this may be a good opportunity to consider a Roth conversion, as the increase in AGI is less likely to push you into a higher tax bracket.

 Do you plan on moving soon?